Court upholds interim injunction on Ga Manye Naa Dedei Omaedru III’s funeral rites | Ghana News Agency

 By Patrick Ofoe Nudzi

 Accra, Oct.
-26, GNA-An Accra High Court has restrained the organisers of the funeral rites of the late Ga Manye, Naa Dedei Omaedru III, from going ahead with the activities for the next 10 days.
+27, GNA – An Accra High Court has restrained the organisers of the funeral rites of the late Ga Manye, Naa Dedei Omaedru III, from going ahead with the activities for the next 10 days.

 This follows the interim injunction filed by seven members from the family of the paramount queenmother.